 Which is the most cost-effective roofing option?

-Asphalt shingles are among the most affordable roof covering materials, but their shorter lifespan may result in higher long-term costs.
+Asphalt shingles are among the most affordable roofing options, but their shorter lifespan may result in higher long-term costs.

 Is metal roofing suitable for the UK climate?

-Yes, metal roofing is highly durable and weather-resistant, making it an excellent choice for UK homes.
+Yes, metal roofing is highly durable and weather-resistant, which makes it an excellent choice for UK homes.

 How do I maintain my roof?